King Fahd University of Petroleum and Minerals: Research

-Research innovation
+Research Innovation

-The Research Institute (RI) has 16 research centers and is looking to expand into 20 centers in the coming year.
-Spanning engineering research, environment and water, refining and petrochemicals, communications and IT, economics, and management systems.
-KFUPM has introduced new inter-disciplinary research centers bringing together faculty members, researchers, and students in exciting topics such as advanced materials, intelligent manufacturing, robotics, security, smart mobility and logistics, hydrogen and energy storage.
-The Research Institute has produced hundreds of research reports for industrial and government sponsors.
-King Fahd university offers different scholarships for international students to support the needy students.
-These scholarships cover all tuition fee, living cost, monthly expenses, medical coverage, free textbooks, subsidized meals in the university cafeteria, funds for projects and along with other privilege's.
+KFUPM's research ecosystem is led by its Research and Innovation Office, which oversees 20+ research centers (shown below) and is continuously expanding.
+Spanning multiple emerging fields, the centers are divided into interdisciplinary, applied and joined research centers, as well as two consortia, bringing together faculty members, researchers, and students.
+The Research and Innovation Office has produced hundreds of research reports for industrial and government sponsors.
+KFUPM offers different scholarships for international students.
+These scholarships cover all tuition, fees, living costs, monthly expenses, medical coverage, free textbooks, subsidized meals in the university's dining facilities, funds for projects, and many other privileges.